dongq845/ba-worldcup/README.md

 # Navigate to the backend folder
 cd server

+# Start the Node.js server
+npm start

+# You should see: "Server is running on http://localhost:3001"
+# and "Successfully connected to PostgreSQL database."

-# For development with auto-restarting on file changes:
+# Alternatively, for development with auto-restarting on file changes:
-npm run dev
+# npm run dev
 ```

 **Terminal 2: Start the Frontend**